imduchuyyy/imduchuyyy.github.io/_tabs/about.md

   * Lifetime
   * ....

-> Currently, my blog will be written in Vietnamese (my language) and English
+> Currently, my blog will be written in Vietnamese (my mother language) and English

 ## Many thanks 😋